JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 ## But, why?

 For the same reason Doom runs on pregnancy tests, because we can!
-Also, because I hope someone finds this useful, specially if you're trapped/attached to jQuery.
+Also, because I hope someone finds this useful, specially if trapped/attached to jQuery.

 ## Let's get started

 Let's create our componentized jQuery thing.
-To do that, we'll need to follow the next 4 steps.
-For this experiment all we need is jQuery and Bootstrap (bootstrap is not mandatory, is just pretty useful).

-> If you just want to read the whole code and see it in action, you can just go to this jsFiddle: https://jsfiddle.net/jeyssonguevara/8bxeoua7/21/
+> If you just want to read the whole code and see it in action, you can just go to this jsFiddle: https://jsfiddle.net/jeyssonguevara/8bxeoua7/23/

-## Setup the page

 The first thing we want to do is create a simple html file with the basic stuff: